HariniNarasimhan/construction_project_agentic/_problems/problem1.md

 uv sync
 source .venv/bin/activate
 ```
-4. Download and install Claude Desktop from http://claude.ai/download
+4. Download and install Claude Desktop from [here](http://claude.ai/download)

 5. We'll need to configure Claude for Desktop for whichever MCP servers you want to use.
-To do this, open your Claude for Desktop App configuration at ~/Library/Application Support/Claude/claude_desktop_config.json in a text editor.
+To do this, open your Claude for Desktop App configuration.

+    ```bash
+    nano ~/Library/Application Support/Claude/claude_desktop_config.json
+    ```

    Make sure to create the file if it doesn't exist.
 If you have VS code installed

     <details>
     <summary>MacOS/Linux</summary>